ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 All statefulset yamls need a proper storage class name pasted in the file.
 Replace `<INSERT_YOUR_STORAGE_CLASS_NAME>` with your storage class name.

+## Pod Affinity
+Kubernetes has a way of setting affinity called podAffinity.
+These are fields in under Pod metadata and take automatic or user-defined metadata to dictate where to schedule pods.
+Some benefits of affinity or anti-affinity are:

+* Schedule a pod based on which other pods are or are not running on a node
+* Request without requiring that a pod be run on a node
+* Specify a set of allowable values instead of a single value requirement

+To enable pod anti-affinity, uncomment the given section in the applicable yaml files.

 ## MySQL Deployment or StatefulSet

 ### Deployment (without HA)